robfatland/nexus/loosestrands.md

 ## more residual remarks from the gh-pages README

-- The `lexicon.md` list of terms is relevant, needs a ton of work
-- The file `index.md` is a compendium of useful recipes including the titular material on simplifying bash windows; more work here also
 - What are the relevant related repos ***R3***?
     - `runawaytrain` has AWS Organizations and some API use; so very AWS-cloud-centric
     - formerly `reorganiseduponthefloor` has `git` and more: to transplant
     - `cbburn` does have some pandas DataFrame manipulation
     - `digitaltwin` is itself
     - `serverless` is itself
-    - Left Off Here

 [This repo](https://github.com/robfatland/greenandblack/tree/main)
 began as a Note To Self on simplifying format of the *Bourne again shell* **`bash`**:
 No colorized text, just green characters on a black background.

-- this repo uses GitHub **pages** so switch to the **`gh-pages`** branch to edit content
 - customizing `bash` and `vi` is focused on green-on-black, a simple prompt, and text editing
 - scope expanded to include
     - **`ssh`** tunnels from one machine to another